-- 3.15 Research activities: Proposing, conducting, reviewing, or reporting research or the results of research. - 3.16 Research Officer: The institutional official appointed by the Senior Vice President of Academic Affairs who is responsible for research integrity, including but not limited to assessing allegations of research misconduct and determining when such allegations warrant inquiries and for overseeing inquiries and investigations.
-The Research Officer is also the institutional official who makes formal findings, conclusions, and recommendations on allegations of research misconduct and any responsive institutional actions. - 3.17 Research misconduct: Fabrication, falsification, plagiarism, willful disregard of policies related to research, or other practices that seriously deviate from practices that are commonly accepted within the academic research community for proposing, conducting, or reporting research.
-This does not include honest errors or honest differences in interpretations or judgments of data. - 3.17.1 Fabrication: Falsely making up results and recording or reporting the fabricated results. - 3.17.2 Falsification: Manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is deliberately misrepresented in the research record. - 3.17.3 Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit and without specific approval, including those obtained through confidential review of others' research proposals and manuscripts. - 3.17.4 Deliberate interference: Intentionally causing material harm to the research or scholarly work of others, including damaging or destroying the property of others such as research equipment or supplies, disrupting active experiments, or altering or deleting products of research, including data. - 3.17.5 Dishonesty in publication: Knowingly publishing material that will mislead readers, for example, misrepresenting data, particularly its originality; misrepresenting research progress; adding the names of other authors without permission; or engaging in duplicate publication when such practice is prohibited by the publisher or when permission to re-publish has not been granted. - 3.17.6 Violation of regulations: Failure to adhere to or to receive the approval required for work under research regulations of federal, state, local, or university committees such as the University's IRB, IACUC, or Biosafety Committee.
+- 3.15 Research activities: Proposing, conducting, reviewing, or reporting research or the results of research. - 3.16 Research Officer: The institutional official appointed by the Senior Vice President of Academic Affairs, in consultation with the President of Faculty Senate and General Counsel, is responsible for research integrity, including but not limited to assessing allegations of research misconduct and determining when such allegations warrant inquiries and for overseeing inquiries and investigations. - 3.17 Research misconduct: Fabrication, falsification, plagiarism, willful disregard of policies related to research, or other practices that seriously deviate from practices that are commonly accepted within the academic research community for proposing, conducting, or reporting research.
+This does not include honest errors or honest differences in interpretations or judgments of data. - 3.17.1 Fabrication: Falsely inventing results and recording or reporting the fabricated results. - 3.17.2 Falsification: Manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is deliberately misrepresented in the research record. - 3.17.3 Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit and without specific approval, including those obtained through confidential review of others' research proposals and manuscripts. - 3.17.4 Deliberate interference: Intentionally causing material harm to the research or scholarly work of others, including damaging or destroying the property of others such as research equipment or supplies, disrupting active experiments, or altering or deleting products of research, including data. - 3.17.5 Dishonesty in publication: Knowingly publishing material that will mislead readers, for example, misrepresenting data, particularly its originality; misrepresenting research progress; adding the names of other authors without permission; or engaging in duplicate publication when such practice is prohibited by the publisher or when permission to re-publish has not been granted. - 3.17.6 Violation of regulations: Failure to adhere to or to receive the approval required for work under research regulations of federal, state, local, or university committees such as the University's IRB, IACUC, or Biosafety Committee.